-Currently, High-throughput sequencing or Next Generation Sequencing (NGS) serves as the gold standard for identifying emerging virus variants, including SARS-CoV-2 variants \cite{WHO_Headquarters}.
-However, NGS implementation requires sophisticated equipment and specialized expertise for both data generation and analysis.
-Sanger sequencing offers a less expensive alternative, but remains time-consuming for analyzing genome sequences of approximately 30 kb, such as SARS-CoV-2 \cite{NGS_vs_Sanger}.
-This method requires fragmenting the entire sequence into multiple overlapping segments (approximately 700-900 bps each), sequencing each fragment individually, and reassembling these fragments through bioinformatic approaches.
-PCR assays provide a more economical and adaptable alternative to sequencing workflows for known gene detection, leading to their widespread adoption in both research and clinical applications \cite{NGS_vs_qPCR, Johnson_2021}.
-Conventional PCR assays require a target gene and a primer pair (forward and reverse) in standard PCR reagent mixture \cite{Lorenz_2012}.
-The successful execution of these assays depends critically on precisely designed PCR primers for specific target sequence binding.
+Currently, next-generation sequencing (NGS), also referred to as high-throughput sequencing, is widely used to identify emerging viral variants, including SARS-CoV-2 variants \cite{WHO_Headquarters}.
+However, implementing NGS typically requires sophisticated equipment and specialized expertise for both data generation and downstream analysis.
+Sanger sequencing offers a lower-cost alternative, but it remains time-consuming for genomes of approximately 30~kb, such as SARS-CoV-2 \cite{NGS_vs_Sanger}.
+In practice, this approach requires fragmenting the genome into multiple overlapping segments (approximately 700--900~bp each), sequencing each fragment individually, and then reassembling the full sequence using bioinformatics methods.
+For targeted detection when the organism (or gene) of interest is known, PCR assays provide a more economical and flexible alternative to sequencing-based workflows, which contributes to their widespread use in both research and clinical settings \cite{NGS_vs_qPCR, Johnson_2021}.
+Conventional PCR assays require a target sequence and a primer pair (forward and reverse) within a standard PCR reagent mixture \cite{Lorenz_2012}.
+The successful performance of these assays depends critically on primers that bind specifically and efficiently to the intended target region.